-We have a strong complaint & compliance rules, policies & strategies for our customers.
+We have compliance rules, policies and strategies for our members.

 ALA is a flexible organization that has ability to adjust to customers needs & demands